talha131/onCrashReboot/content/Computer Literacy Study Guide/Computer Literacy in Education/10-Importance of Computer Literacy.md

 Online courses, webinars, and workshops are widely available for career growth.
 Teachers can use these platforms to stay updated on emerging trends, new teaching strategies, and advanced technologies.

 {{< callout type="info" >}}
-Fun Fact: Many professional training platforms like Coursera and LinkedIn Learning offer customized courses to meet the specific needs of teachers.
+Many professional training platforms like Coursera and LinkedIn Learning offer customized courses to meet the specific needs of teachers.
 {{< /callout >}}

 ### Preparing for the Future